A Day of Pedaling

 Visit The BioSUB Project to read how the PPPM

-will be used to generate power in a unique underwater habitat.
+was used to generate power in a unique underwater habitat.

 An excellent writeup giving details on a different design based on a bicycle and rollers.